gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 1. The Authorization Server MUST verify that Client authentication is valid.
 2. The Authorization Server MUST verify that the request fulfils all validations described in section 3.1.2.2 of [@!OIDC].
-3. The Authorization Server MUST verify that the request object is a valid JWS, the signature algorithm is not **none**, and the signature is correct as in clause 6.3 of [@!OIDC].
+3. The Authorization Server MUST verify that the request object is a valid JWS, the signature algorithm is not `none`, and the signature is correct as in section 6.3 of [@!OIDC].
 4. The Authorization Server MUST verify that Client is asking for user claims using scopes (including scope templates) or claims parameter, as described in section 5.4. and 5.5. of [@!OIDC].

 If the Authorization Server encounters any error, it MUST return an error response, as per Section [Initiate Authorization Error Response]({#err-init-auth-resp}) in this document.

 ## Successful Initiate Authorization Response {#succ-init-auth-resp}

-If the verification is successful, the authorization server shall generate a request URI and return a JSON payload that contains request_uri and expires_in claims at the top level with 201 Created HTTP response code, as described in Section 2.2. of [@!OAuth.PAR].
+If the verification is successful, the authorization server shall generate a request URI and return a JSON payload that contains `request_uri` and `expires_in` claims at the top level with 201 Created HTTP response code, as described in Section 2.2. of [@!OAuth.PAR].

-The request_uri shall be based on a cryptographic random value so that it is difficult to predict for an attacker.
+The `request_uri` shall be based on a cryptographic random value so that it is difficult to predict for an attacker.
 The request URI shall be bound to the client identifier of the client that posted the request object.
 Since the request URI can be replayed, its lifetime should be short and preferably limited to one-time use.

 The value of these claims in the JSON payload shall be as follows:

-* _request\_uri_ : The request URI corresponding to the request object posted.
+* `request_uri`: The request URI corresponding to the request object posted.
-* _expires\_in_ : A JSON number that represents the lifetime of the request URI in seconds.
+* `expires_in`: A JSON number that represents the lifetime of the request URI in seconds.
 The request URI lifetime is at the discretion of the OP.
-* _errors_: See section [errors member in Successful Initiate Authorization Response](#error-member) for more info about this field.
+* `errors`: See section [errors member in Successful Initiate Authorization Response](#error-member) for more info about this field.

 The following is a non-normative example of a Initiate Authorization Successful Response: